 - If you feed a loose mineral, it's likely that you feed it multiple times a week, if not daily.
 If you are feeding it in a TMR, you are dealing with that mineral every time you feed.
 If it is mixed with salt in a mineral feeder, you have to deal with it every time that feeder is empty.
 Although the frequency all depends on the needs of your operation, you will still have to load up the mineral, drive it out to pasture, and un-bag it.
 That eventually adds up to a lot of time, miles, and physical labor.

-We all know bulls can be a little bit finicky and sometimes be challenging when it comes to mineral.
-When feeding loose mineral, they might accelerate the speed at which your mineral is wasted.
+We all know bulls can be a little bit finicky and sometimes challenging when it comes to mineral.
 However, with good practices and controls, you have a very good chance of controlling consumption with a tub.
 He won’t knock over the tub like he might knock over a loose mineral feeder and cause your mineral to go to waste.
+When feeding loose mineral, bulls can accelerate the speed at which your mineral is wasted.

 With the licking action a cow uses on a tub, she’s activating her salivary glands to produce more saliva.
 It ends up into the rumen, which is the first step in digestion.
 The saliva is going to help with the breakdown of her forage and better forage utilization.

 With loose mineral that cow will take a bite or lick of it and that loose mineral goes straight into the rumen.
 Without the additional saliva production, loose mineral is not quite as beneficial for enhanced digestion.